da-nrw/DNSCore/ContentBroker/src/main/markdown/administration-troubleshooting.md

 #### 123 - 353 (only xx3)

-Failures in the error range 123-353 could be handled with DA-WEB.
+Failures in the error range 123-383 could be handled with DA-WEB.
 Whenever possible, Deletion buttons are shown.

+For recovering bunches of Packages you might consider a rollback via Database.
+Just set the packages in state '600' for a clean rollback, BUT check the error and the error codes first!

 #### Deletion

 Sometimes manuallay deletion of packages is needed on your system.
 Please examine the error logfiles at your node.

+For recovering bunches of Packages you might consider a rollback via Database.
+Just set the packages in state '800' for a clean rollback, BUT check the error and the error codes first!

 #### Error Handling in DA-WEB